 A new helper has joined Save the Children in our Child-Friendly Spaces.

 The Impact on Children

 Many of the children who are arriving at the U.S. border are escaping unthinkable violence, and some have been victimized during their long journey.
 Children are suffering from a variety of illnesses, dehydration and diarrhea.
 They are in urgent need of protective adult care and supportive supervision, medical and hygiene care and nutritious meals.

-Children are being held in detention facilities until they can be reunited with a family member or transferred to foster-care type settings (for children younger than 12) or large detention shelters (for children older than 12).
-However, because the system has been overwhelmed by the influx of children, the Customs and Border Patrol is now quickly establishing large detention processing sites, where as many as 1,200 children may be detained during that process.
+The border crisis has worsened as children are being held in detention facilities until they can be reunited with a family member or transferred to foster-care type settings (for children younger than 12) or large detention shelters (for children older than 12).
+However, because the system has been overwhelmed by the influx of children, the Customs and Border Patrol quickly established large detention processing sites, where as many as 1,200 children may be detained during that process.

-Save the Children is working to help address the immediate needs of children at the U.S. border.
+Save the Children is working to help address the immediate needs of children in the midst of the U.S. border crisis.
 Our humanitarian experts are on the scene, providing child protection activities and programs to support mothers and children.

 Save the Children is advocating that the U.S. Government move quickly to transfer children out of border protection facilities, immediately improve the difficult conditions they face and to allow child protection experts to assess and monitor the border protection stations where the children are first processed.

 We will also advocate for a long-term response that includes private/public collaboration to address the needs of these children.
 Regardless of immigrant or refugee status, we #choosechildren.

 Save the Children country offices in Central America are providing protection programs to help ensure the protection and safe treatment of children in their counties.
 We will be working with partners in the region to explore how we can expand this work to address both the protection needs and underlying causes of this migration.